 This would explain his actions of heading north from the area where the taxicab came to rest, up Cherry Street and backtracking east along Jackson Street, thereby

-When responding officers Donald Fouke and Eric Zelms steered their patrol car into Jackson Street, they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200 lbs, barrel chested, with light colored hair, who appeared to be in no hurry - in what Officer Donald Fouke described as a shuffling lope, bent forward with his head down.
-He also remembered the man entering the stairwell of a house, thought to be 3712 Jackson Street.
-But was this the Zodiac Killer.
+When responding officers Donald Fouke and Eric Zelms steered their patrol car along Jackson Street, they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200 lbs, barrel chested, with light colored hair, who appeared to be in no hurry - in what Officer Donald Fouke described as a shuffling lope, bent forward with his head down.
+He also claimed in the 2007 Zodiac documentary that he saw the man entering the stairwell of a house, thought to be 3712 Jackson Street.
+But was this the Zodiac Killer?

-There may be a strong possibility, that indeed, this was our killer.
-But for one reason only.
+There may be a strong possibility that this was our killer, but for one reason only.
 He was on the wrong side of the street.

 This now would explain his actions, after he left the scene and rounded the corner of Cherry Street.
-Being aware that his left side had received the majority of the blood transfer, he either immediately crossed to the left side of Cherry Street, or knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street before crossing onto the north sidewalk.
+Being aware that his left side had received the majority of the blood transfer and knowing that he possibly had 60 seconds of 'free' time, waited until he reached Jackson Street before crossing onto the north sidewalk.
 This would keep his left side facing away from the roadside and any passing vehicles.
 He could, at the very least, have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.

 A killer turning away fully to the left may have raised suspicion - unless entering the stairwell of 3712 Jackson Street is your next best option, to fully conceal the blood apparent on one side of your clothing.